 Once parsing has completed, the API provider will set the batch status in the batchtransactions object to ‘created’.

-The client will be able to retrieve the batchtransactions object by invoking the URI provided by the RequestState object.
+The client will be able to retrieve the batchtransactions object by invoking GET /batchtransactions using the object reference provided by the RequestState object.

 If errors are indicated, i.e. some of the transactions failed parsing, the client is able to retrieve the errors via ‘GET /batchtransactions/rejections’.